-The interview is drawing to a close and you’re feeling confident when the interviewer asks, “Do you have any questions for me?”
+The interview is drawing to a close and you’re feeling confident about your answers to all those behavioral interview questions, when the interviewer asks, “Do you have any questions for me?”
 While you might feel those butterflies rush back, you should probably find a way to answer instead of just saying no.

 Here are some of Spiva’s best tips on preparing to ask questions during an interview:

 Do your homework: “I read everything I can from the website, check out their Form 990, and Google the organization,” Spiva said, referring to some documents and filings specific to nonprofit organizations.
 “I, also, Google the person(s) with whom I am interviewing.
 I can find a personal connection (i.e. he/she is an avid horse rider and I grew up with horses), I try to work this into my conversation.
 If possible, I reach out to others in the organization and ask them about their experiences, the good, the bad, etc.

 Expect to be asked, “Do you have any questions for me?”

 “Never go into an interview without a few (or more) questions on paper!”
 Spiva urged with the emphasis on the on-paper part.
 “It shows that you’ve taken the time to truly consider the role from your end.”
 Even if you’re not a paper person it also shows a certain level of respect to have a printout with you instead of having to scroll through your smartphone or tablet while in the middle of the interview process.
 “Everyone says that you are interviewing them as much as they are interviewing you, but YOU need to show that through your questions.

 Make up your own standard questions: Spiva is extremely efficient not only at her job, but also her process.
 To that end she’s created a list of standard questions she asks, though she fine-tunes them for every interview.
 “As I research the company and interviewees, I add, subtract and edit them based on what I learn.”

 Spiva’s top three favorite questions to ask during an interview are: